 The following characteristics apply whether you choose to use the private access or the public access option:

-- Connections from allowed IP addresses need to authenticate to the MySQL server with valid credentials
+- Connections from allowed IP addresses need to authenticate to the Azure Database for MySQL flexible server instance with valid credentials

 - Connection encryption is available for your network traffic